How Does an EDI VAN Work? Mailboxes, AS2, and Trading Partner Pricing

 Manufacturers and distributors frequently reduce EDI spend by 30–80% when moving from layered per-document and mailbox models to simplified pricing structures.

 Torani, a global beverage syrup manufacturer with over 100 flavors sold worldwide, achieved a 54% reduction in EDI costs while maintaining zero service downtime during migration.
-As a business operating across multiple international markets, Torani previously faced massive monthly EDI bills due to high data volume.
-With BOLD VAN's trading partner pricing model, EDI transformed from a significant expense into a reliable, predictable operational cost.
+With BOLD VAN's trading partner pricing model, EDI transformed from a significant monthly expense into a predictable operational cost.

-Spanx, the global shapewear brand available in retail stores across over 50 countries, reduced monthly EDI costs by 83% after switching from per-kilocharacter billing to trading partner pricing.
+Spanx reduced monthly EDI costs by 83% after switching from per-kilocharacter billing to trading partner pricing.
 The company also eliminated fees for accessing archived EDI data and experienced zero business interruptions during migration.
-The savings enabled Spanx to reinvest in streamlining other internal operations.

-Endust, a furniture care product manufacturer with 60+ years in business and distribution through major retailers including Walmart, Target, and Home Depot, cut monthly EDI expenses by 50%.
-The company gained instant visibility into EDI operations, 12 months of free archived document access, and experienced no service delays or outages during their VAN transition.
+Endust, a furniture care product manufacturer with distribution through Walmart, Target, and Home Depot, cut monthly EDI expenses by 50%.
+The company gained instant visibility into EDI operations and 12 months of free archived document access, with no service delays or outages during transition.

 Frequently Asked Questions